 There is no fixed “best value” for OFFSET.
 To set OFFSET, you should take the bias frame and dark frame at a certain GAIN value, then check the histogram of the frames.

-As you can see, the histogram distribution is a peak-like curve.
-By changing the OFFSET value, this curve will move left or right.
-We must guarantee the range of the whole curve is greater than 0, and it cannot be chopped off at the end.
-At the same time, we need to keep a bit of residue on the left side, just over 0 a bit.
-100 to couple hundreds ADU are all okay.
-Don’t be too huge, however.
+The histogram distribution is a peak-like curve.
+While changing the OFFSET value, the histogram will move left or right.
+We need to guarantee the range of the whole curve won’t be chopped off at the end.
+At the same time, we need to keep a little residue on the left side, just over 0 a bit.

 Pay attention that under different GAIN values, the width of this peak varies.
 The higher the GAIN is, the wider the distribution will be.
-So OFFSET value st low GAIN is not suitable for high GAIN, because the curve is very likely to be chopped off.
+So OFFSET value at low GAIN is not suitable for high GAIN because the curve is easily to be chopped off.

 For those CMOS less than native 16-bits, the AD sampling accuracy doesn’t match perfectly with the full well capacity.
 At low GAIN level, the system gain will be couple electrons per ADU.
 The camera loses the ability to distinguish the strength of the signal because of such sampling error.